THE BUSINESS WITH THE FEAR OF LIME

 Technical equipment in medical practices and laboratories

-Softening plants, also known as decalcification plants or lime filters, actually originate from the industrial sector, since cost-intensive machines are used there that have to be protected against calcification.
-Here a huge new market worth billions was opened up by convincing private households of the advantages of these devices as well.
+Softening systems, also known as descaling systems or limescale filters, originally came from the industrial sector, where they are used to protect expensive machinery from calcification.
+A huge new market worth billions was created by convincing private households of the benefits of these devices.

-The most common method of softening plants is the chemical ion exchange process.
-This technical term makes it clearer what actually happens here: Something is exchanged, namely hard calcium ions (Ca+) for softer sodium ions (Na+), also called re-hardening.
-The principle is simple: artificial resins are charged with sodium ions and exchange these for calcium ions in a defined ratio when water flows through them.
+The most common method used by softening systems is the chemical ion exchange process.
+This technical term clarifies what actually happens: something is exchanged, namely hard calcium ions (Ca+) for softer sodium ions (Na+), also known as re-hardening.
+The principle is simple: synthetic resins are charged with sodium ions and exchange them for calcium ions in a defined ratio as water flows through them.
 After some time, the resin is exhausted and must be regenerated.
-This is done with simple common salt (NaCl).
+This is done with simple table salt (NaCl).

 Sodium

-Nowadays, a low-sodium diet is generally recommended because we already consume too much sodium through our diet and excessive sodium consumption can lead to diseases such as high blood pressure, osteoporosis and even heart failure.
-According to WHO information, adults should consume a maximum of 2 g of sodium per day.
+Nowadays, a low-sodium diet is generally recommended because we already consume too much sodium through our diet, and excessive sodium consumption can lead to diseases such as high blood pressure, osteoporosis, and even heart failure.
+According to WHO data, adults should consume a maximum of 2 g of sodium per day.
 A low-sodium diet even has a maximum sodium intake of 1.2 g per day.

-To be able to prepare baby food with water, the limit value of sodium is 20 mg/l.
-The limit value for low-sodium water, on the other hand, is 100 mg/l.
-However, the Drinking Water Ordinance (TrinkV), which is responsible for our tap water, sets a limit of 200 mg/l.
-If the drinking water is now artificially softened, the sodium content in the water increases.
-To reduce each 1 °dH per litre, 8.2 mg sodium is added to the water.
-Normally, water with a hardness level above 14 °dH is softened.
-The aim is usually a degree of hardness of maximum 8 °dH.
-In this case, 57.4 mg sodium (7 x 8.2 mg/liter) per liter would be added in addition to the existing sodium content.
+To prepare baby food with water, the limit for sodium is 20 mg/l.
+The limit for low-sodium water, on the other hand, is 100 mg/l.
+However, the Drinking Water Ordinance (TrinkV), which is responsible for our tap water, specifies a limit of 200 mg/l.
+If the drinking water is artificially softened, the sodium content in the water increases.
+For the reduction of every 1 °dH per liter, 8.2 mg of sodium are added to the water.
+Water with a hardness level above 14 °dH is usually softened.
+The goal is usually a hardness level of maximum 8 °dH.
+In this case, 57.4 mg of sodium (7 x 8.2 mg/liter) would be added per liter in addition to the existing sodium content.

-Taking Berlin as an example, with an average hardness of 17 °dH and a sodium content of 40 mg/l, a softening plant can achieve a value of 113.8 mg/l.
+Using Berlin as an example, with an average hardness level of 17 °dH and a sodium content of 40 mg/l, a softening system would result in a value of 113.8 mg/l.

-Softening the water by means of an ion exchange process means that the limit value for baby food is generally exceeded and the water is unsuitable for baby food.
-In most cases, the limit value for low-sodium nutrition is also exceeded.
-This could lead to problems especially for risk groups.
-In our opinion, if a central decalcification system is operated in the house, it should be publicly displayed what sodium concentration the water has and that it may no longer be suitable for babies.
+With water softening using the ion exchange process, the limit for baby food is therefore fundamentally exceeded, and the water is unsuitable for baby food.
+In most cases, the limit for a low-sodium diet is also exceeded.
+This could lead to problems, especially for risk groups.
+In our opinion, if a central descaling system is operated in the house, the sodium concentration of the water should be publicly posted, along with a warning that it may no longer be suitable for infants.

-Apart from the health disadvantages, sodium also seriously impairs the taste of the water.
-Since a central decalcification system affects the entire water balance, the increased sodium value changes the taste of food and beverages.
-This is why complaints about the taste of the water after installation of a decalcification system are more frequent and people switch back to bottled water.
+Apart from the health disadvantages, sodium also significantly worsens the taste of the water.
+Since a central descaling system affects the entire water supply, the increased sodium level changes the taste of food and drinks.
+Therefore, complaints about the taste of the water often arise after the installation of a descaling system, and people switch back to buying bottled water.

 Hygiene risk

-Also the danger of a germination is usually not considered.
-One should bear in mind that the refill container for the salt required for regeneration is an open point in the water network.
-The regenerating salt is usually delivered in large bags or bought in a DIY store.
-These are then stored in the cellar for months and are cut open and poured into the containers as required.
-In this case, meticulous hygiene would actually be advisable, because there is a risk that dirt and germs could get directly into the water of the house.
-It is also important to ensure proper maintenance, as otherwise there is an increased risk of germs.
-The drinking water would be hygienically impaired and no longer edible.
+The risk of contamination is also usually not considered.
+Keep in mind that the refill container for the salt needed for regeneration is an open point in the water network.
+The regeneration salt is usually delivered in large sacks or bought at the hardware store.
+These are then stored in the basement for months and cut open and poured into the containers as needed.
+Strict hygiene would actually be appropriate here, because there is a risk that dirt and germs will get directly into your house water.
+Proper maintenance must also be ensured, as there is otherwise an increased risk of germs.
+The drinking water would be hygienically impaired and no longer potable.

-Softening plants may have the reputation to make an ecologically valuable contribution.
-However, considerable doubts are appropriate here as well.
-Unnecessarily, additional salts get into the groundwater through the ion exchange.
-This is because the regeneration water resulting from the exchange is not clarified by the plant and is thus flushed into the groundwater.
-In addition, water consumption increases because the plants also need more water for flushing.
-This is why the Federal Environment Agency also considers water softening plants to be of little use.
+Softening systems may have the reputation of making an ecologically valuable contribution.
+However, there are considerable doubts about this as well.
+Unnecessarily, additional salts enter the groundwater through the ion exchange.
+This is because the regeneration water produced during the exchange is not clarified by the system and is therefore flushed into the groundwater.
+In addition, water consumption increases because the systems also require more water for rinsing.
+For this reason, the German Environment Agency also considers water softening systems to be of little use.

-In principle, even the ion exchanger cannot ensure that disturbing deposits on showers, wash basins and fittings are no longer visible.
-On the one hand these deposits consist of a mixture of shampoo residues, body fat and various minerals and on the other hand a decalcifying system only takes the calcium out of the water, but not the other minerals, which also lead to deposits.
+In principle, even the ion exchanger cannot ensure that no disturbing deposits are visible on showers, sinks and fittings.
+On the one hand, these deposits consist of a mixture of shampoo residues, body fats and various minerals, and on the other hand, a descaling system only removes the calcium from the water, but not the other minerals that also lead to deposits.

-On the other hand, dissolved lime buffers the carbonic acid in the water and thus stabilises the pH value.
-It is also responsible for dissolving silicates and phosphates.
-If the water is too soft, pipes can corrode more easily and it can lead to soap dissolving less easily.
-For these reasons it is advisable never to soften water completely.
-Therefore, central decalcification systems, in non-industrial areas, usually only reduce the water up to a hardness of 8 °dH.
-However, this only delays the appearance of the annoying lime deposits.
+On the other hand, dissolved lime buffers the carbonic acid in the water and thereby stabilizes the PH value.
+It is also responsible for the dissolution of silicates and phosphates.
+If the water is too soft, pipelines can corrode more easily and it can lead to soap dissolving less well.
+For these reasons, it is advisable never to completely soften water.
+Therefore, central descaling systems in the non-industrial sector usually only reduce the water to a hardness level of 8 °dH.
+However, this only delays the occurrence of annoying limescale deposits.

-Considering the high purchase and maintenance costs of a central decalcification system, this makes little sense, either economically or ecologically, just to have a little less lime deposits on the wash basin.
-A manual decalcification of a washing machine with citric acid every 6 months, for example, costs approx. 2 euros in comparison and is also environmentally friendly.
-Mechanisms of bathroom or kitchen fittings cost approx. 15 Euro.
-Decentralised limescale filters to protect the coffee machine and other sensitive appliances are available for just a few hundred euros.
+Considering the high acquisition and maintenance costs of a central descaling system, it makes little economic or ecological sense to only have slightly fewer limescale deposits on the sink.
+Manual descaling of a washing machine with citric acid every 6 months, for example, costs about 2 euros in comparison and is also environmentally friendly.
+Mechanisms for bathroom or kitchen faucets cost about 15 euros.
+Decentralized limescale filters to protect the coffee machine and other sensitive devices are available for just a few hundred euros.

-Especially in the hotel industry, decalcification systems have become strongly established.
-The investments for this are in the 4-digit range and the maintenance can amount to several thousand Euros per year.
-However, as all wet areas are cleaned daily by the housekeeping, this investment is usually uneconomical.
-Not to forget that all food and drinks in the entire hotel are prepared with water with increased sodium levels.
+Descaling systems have become particularly well established in the hotel industry.
+The investments for this are in the 4-digit range and maintenance can cost several thousand euros annually.
+However, since all wet areas are cleaned daily by housekeeping, this investment is usually uneconomical.
+Not to mention that all food and drinks in the entire hotel are prepared with water with increased sodium levels.

-In terms of taste, the lime content changes mainly beverages.
-Especially for tea and coffee, soft water is preferred.
-However, tea and coffee experts confirm that minerals in water are extremely important for the taste of coffee and tea.
-Water with too few minerals is not even suitable.
+The calcium content primarily alters the taste of beverages.
+Soft water is generally preferred, especially for tea and coffee.
+However, tea and coffee experts confirm that minerals in the water are extremely important for the taste of coffee and tea.
+Water with too few minerals is not suitable at all.
 Too much sodium also impairs the taste of tea.
-Here too, we recommend an alternative limescale treatment, because sensorially swirled water is also very soft and perfectly suitable for use with teas, as tea shops working with our alternative technologies confirm.
+Here too, we recommend an alternative calcium treatment, because from a sensory perspective, swirled water is also very soft and ideally suited for use with teas, as confirmed by tea shops that work with our alternative technologies.

 Conclusion

-As long as the water is used for the preparation of food and beverages, we generally advise against the use of central decalcification systems using ion exchange for health and taste reasons.
+As long as the water is used for preparing food and beverages, we generally advise against using central softening systems that use ion exchange for health and taste reasons.
 In our opinion, a clear distinction should be made between water for machines and water for people.
-Contrary to widespread opinion, lime and hard water is neither unhealthy for the body nor does it lead to arteriosclerosis.
-Only in the case of kidney diseases should we switch to water low in minerals.
-Calcium and magnesium are vital minerals for humans.
-Therefore there is no limit value for lime in drinking water.
-However, since we cover the main need for magnesium and calcium through our diet and only a fraction of the minerals contained in drinking water are actually metabolized by the body, the hardness of the water remains a question of taste.
+Contrary to popular belief, calcium and hard water are neither unhealthy for the body nor do they lead to calcification of the arteries.
+Only those with kidney disease should switch to water with low mineral content.
+Calcium and magnesium are essential minerals for humans.
+Therefore, there is no limit value for calcium in drinking water.
+However, since we cover our main need for magnesium and calcium through our diet and only a fraction of the minerals contained in drinking water are actually metabolized by the body, the hardness of the water remains a matter of taste.

 Recommendation

-In regions with a degree of hardness above 8°dH we recommend physical lime treatment to protect machines and pipes from deposits.
-The turbulence and vitalization devices from UMH used by LEOGANT, for example, work completely without chemicals, electricity or magnets and are maintenance-free.
-They ensure a demonstrable structural change in the lime.
-This prevents lime deposits in pipes and protects them permanently.
-Old deposits can also be removed gently and a reduction in the amount of detergent and energy required can be determined.
-The water becomes significantly softer and fresher in taste, without any chemical changes to the water, which is beneficial for cooking, bathing and showering.
+In regions with a hardness level above 8°dH, we recommend physical calcium treatment to protect machines and pipes from deposits.
+The swirling and revitalization devices from UMH used by LEOGANT, for example, work completely without chemicals, electricity or magnets and are maintenance-free.
+They ensure a demonstrably structural change in the calcium.
+This prevents calcium from depositing in pipes and protects them permanently.
+Old deposits can also be gently removed, and a reduction in detergent and energy consumption can be observed.
+The water tastes significantly softer and fresher, without any chemical alteration of the water, which has a positive effect when cooking, bathing and showering.

-To protect sensitive equipment, we recommend decentralised descaling directly in front of the unit.
-If there are too many individual units in use, which would make a decentralised solution disproportionately expensive, and centralised descaling systems would have to be used, we recommend separating the drinking water from the softened water and laying separate pipes for drinking water and softened water.
+To protect sensitive devices, we recommend decentralized softening directly in front of the device.
+If too many individual devices are in use, which would make the costs of a decentralized solution disproportionately high, and central softening systems have to be used, we recommend separating the drinking water from the softened water and installing separate lines for drinking water and softened water.

-If a central water softening system is already installed and this cannot be removed for various reasons, we recommend the installation of a vitalisation system to harmonise the sodium in the water.
-Furthermore, the maintenance intervals of the softening plants must be strictly adhered to and attention must be paid to hygiene.
-The target value should not be set below 8°dH in order not to increase the sodium content unnecessarily.
+If a central softening system is already installed and cannot be removed for various reasons, we recommend connecting a revitalization unit downstream to harmonize the sodium in the water.
+Furthermore, the maintenance intervals of the softening systems must be strictly observed and hygiene must be ensured.
+The target value should not be set below 8°dH in order not to unnecessarily increase the sodium content.

-In general, all LEOGANT filter systems can be combined with a decalcification system and their effect is not impaired.
-Since activated carbon does not filter minerals out of the water, our filter systems also do not remove sodium from the water.
-Therefore, everyone should decide for himself up to which sodium content the taste of the water is pleasant.
+In general, all LEOGANT filter systems can be combined with a softening system and their effectiveness is not impaired.
+Since activated carbon is known not to filter minerals out of the water, sodium is also not removed from the water in our filter systems.
+Therefore, everyone should decide for themselves up to which sodium content the taste of the water is pleasant.

-In our opinion, the sodium content should not exceed 100 mg/l and for small children a maximum of 20 mg/l.
+In our opinion, the sodium content should not exceed 100 mg/l and should be a maximum of 20 mg/l for small children.
 As long as these values are maintained, the amount of sodium in the water is purely a matter of taste.

-If a decalcification system is available, we recommend having the sodium content determined by a water analysis.
-This value also depends on the natural sodium content and the hardness of the tap water and can therefore vary considerably.
+If a softening system is present, we advise having the sodium content determined by a water analysis.
+This value also depends on the natural sodium content and the hardness of the tap water and can therefore vary greatly.

 About the author: